 - added

 - updated

 - checksum

+- originalChecksum

 - extension

 - size

 - width

 - height

 - mime

 - imageIdentifier

+- user

-- publicKey - metadata (only if the query explicitly enabled metadata in the response, which is off by default).
+- metadata (only if the query explicitly enabled metadata in the response, which is off by default).

 Some of these elements might not be available if the query excludes some fields (more on that below).